GAIA-UNIL/G2S/README.md

 ## Python AS example note

-`example/python/as/anchor_sampling.py` is now a minimal synthetic AS demo using schema output.
-The older richer AS diagnostic remains available as `legacy_example/python/AnchorSamplingSyntheticExperiment.py`.
+`example/python/as/anchor_sampling.py` is a minimal synthetic AS demo using schema output.
+The richer AS diagnostic is available as `example/python/as/AnchorSamplingSyntheticExperiment.py`, with the positional-output version kept under `legacy_example/python/AnchorSamplingSyntheticExperiment.py`.

 ## Online Demo (Back! but slow)